denizgursoy/gotouch/src/customize/value.md

   url: https://github.com/denizgursoy/go-touch-projects.git
   branch: empty
   language: go
-  values:
+  values: # optional, cannot be changed by the user
+    BaseURL: /v1
+  customValues:  # optional, can be changed by the user
     Port: 8080
 ```

-Gotouch will ask whether user wants to change the values under the selected project structure.
+Gotouch will ask whether user wants to change the **`custom values`** under the selected project structure.

 ![Edit Values](@images/edit-values.png)